 - Anyone who has used the counselling service within the past three years

 - Anyone who has enquired about the counselling service or is on the waiting list

 - Anyone from another organisation who has enquired about our service, or who is working with or representing someone who is using or has used the service

-Anonymous complaints will be investigated by the Director or the Chair, who will use discretion in assessing what action should be taken.
+Anonymous complaints, and any that are deemed to be vexatious or malicious, will be investigated by the Director or the Chair, who will use discretion in assessing what action should be taken.

 Time limits for complaints

 Complaints can be accepted up to three years from the time of the problem arising.
 If the complaint refers to specific client work the maximum is three years from the date the client ended counselling with the PF.
 However, it is much easier to sort out difficulties if the complaint is brought to our attention as quickly as possible.